top of page

 FutureVision Research provides electronic kits for students and hobbyists.
 Stop by our soldering area, purchase a VCF SoCal keytag and learn how to solder - we'll have all the tools needed.
 Check out our take-home learn to solder kits, too!

-Vendor: FujiNet Sales
+Vendor: FujiNet Demos & Sales

 FutureVision Research